 - Good filter life of up to 4 months

-- Pitcher removes more than 200 harmful contaminants
+- Pitcher reduces more than 200 harmful contaminants

 - Greatly improves drinking water quality